claytonjwong/mini-habits/README.md

     * the conscious part of the brain identified as “you”
     * minimal stamina (ex: sprinter)

-The only way to create habits is to teach the rest of the brain to like what the prefrontal cortex wants.

 ## Willpower vs. Motivation

 ## Strategy of Mini Habits